Bayonne Bridge

 The Bayonne Bridge is a steel through arch bridge that spans the Kill Van Kull between Staten Island, New York, and Bayonne, New Jersey, United States.
 It carries New York State Route 440 and New Jersey Route 440, with the two roads connecting at the state border at the river’s center.
-It has the sixth-longest steel arch mainspan in the world, the longest in the world at the time of its completion.
+It has the eighth-longest steel arch mainspan in the world, the longest in the world at the time of its completion.
 The bridge is also one of four connecting New Jersey with Staten Island; the other two roadway bridges are the Goethals Bridge in Elizabeth and Outerbridge Crossing (which also carries Route 440) in Perth Amboy, and the rail-only span is the Arthur Kill Vertical Lift Bridge, all of which cross the Arthur Kill.

 The original four-lane roadway was designed for the Port Authority of New York and New Jersey by Swiss master bridge-builder Othmar Ammann and architect Cass Gilbert.
 Completed in 1931, it included a walkway, and offered 151 ft of vertical clearance above the water.

 A Port Authority project to provide increased clearance required to accommodate New Panamax ships began in 2013, raising it approximately 64 ft to 215 ft by June 8, 2017.
 The new roadways opened on May 24, 2019, with each carrying two lanes of unidirectional motor traffic plus shoulders for disabled vehicles, in addition to a separate path for pedestrians and bicyclists.

 Design

 Bayonne Bridge was designed by Swiss master bridge-builder Othmar Ammann and architect Cass Gilbert.
 It spans the Kill Van Kull between Port Richmond in Staten Island, New York, and Bayonne in Hudson County, New Jersey.
-The bridge was constructed parallel to the street networks of both Bayonne and Port Richmond, Staten Island; the resulting 58-degree angle to the Kill Van Kull required a longer span than if the bridge had been built perpendicular to the straight.
+The bridge was constructed parallel to the street networks of both Bayonne and Port Richmond, Staten Island; the resulting 58-degree angle to the Kill Van Kull required a longer span than if the bridge had been built perpendicular to the strait.
 The total length of the bridge is 5780 ft.